Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

 \subsection{Problem Formulations and Gaps}

-We introduce {here} the setup of causal invariance learning with data collected from multiple environments.
-Particularly, we consider multiple environments denoted as $\Ec=\{1,2,..., |\Ec|\}$.
-For each environment $e\in \Ec$, we observe $n_e$ i.i.d samples $\{\x{e}_i, \y{e}_i\}_{i=1}^{n_e}$ drawn from the distribution of $(\X{e},\Y{e})$, where $\X{e}\in \Rb^p$ and $\Y{e}\in \Rb$ represent the covariates and the outcome for the $e$-th environment, respectively.
-We use $\X{e}_{S^*}$ with $S^*\subseteq[p]$ to denote the true observed causal variables for the outcome $\Y{e}$.
-The essential assumptions of causal invariance learning go as follows: the causal outcome model from $\X{e}_{S^*}$ to $\Y{e}$ remains invariant while the marginal distributions of $\X{e}$ vary across environments $e\in \Ec$.
-The goal of causal invariance learning is to identify the causal covariates $\X{e}_{S^*}$ and estimate the causal effect, provided the data samples $\{\x{e}_i, \y{e}_i\}_{i=1}^{n_e}$.
-We note that the setting allows for hidden confounding variables.
+Consider a collection of environments denoted as $\Ec=\{1,2,..., |\Ec|\}$.
+For each $e\in \Ec$, we observe independent and identically distributed (i.i.d.) samples from the distribution of $(\X{e},\Y{e})$, where $\X{e}\in \Rb^p$ and $\Y{e}\in \Rb$ represent the covariates and the outcome for the $e$-th environment, respectively.
+Among the $p$ covariates, an unknown subset $S^*$ consists of the direct causes of the outcome, while the remaining covariates may be associated with the outcome but are not its direct causes, e.g., variables influenced by the outcome.
+Notably, this framework allows for the existence of hidden confounding variables; that is, unobserved factors that may influence both the observed covariates and the outcome.